skip to main content

 CenturyLink home phone plans

-CenturyLink home phone plans include more than a dozen calling features including voicemail, voicemail to email, caller ID, 3-way calling, anonymous call block, and call forwarding.
-The unlimited plan includes free local and long-distance calls in the continental US, Alaska, Puerto Rico, Guam, and the US Virgin Islands.
+CenturyLink offers only one home phone plan.
+It includes over a dozen calling features such as voicemail, voicemail to email, caller ID, three-way calling, anonymous call block, and call forwarding.

 Get the right home phone plan for you.